It’s a story as old as

 If you’ve done it all so far and you’ve done it well, think of all you could do and how much faster you could grow with just a few more hands on deck.
 As your small business grows and as you hire new employees, running everything by yourself is simply a shortcut to burnout.
 To truly take your business to the next level, you have to learn to delegate.

 Delegation done well is a win-win for you and your employees.
 The first (and obvious) step in effective delegation is finding the right people for the task.
-The other critical element is providing clear, detailed instructions and communicating desired outcomes while giving your employees the freedom to do it by themselves without micromanaging.
+The other critical element is providing clear, detailed instructions and communicating via business phone system for desired outcomes while giving your employees the freedom to do it by themselves without micromanaging.